fcarvalhopacheco/HOW2/1.macos_catalina_setup/myOSsetup.md

       ```

-  ## 12 - Python Envoriment
+  ## 12 - Python Enviroment
    1. There are many ways to install/create Python working Enviroments.
 However, I will be using conda package manager with miniconda and the conda-forge package collection, which provides platform-independent packaage management for Python and other softwares in self-contained user-specific enviroments.

    2. Why this way?
 It seems the science community has adopted Anaconda (conda) distribution to create and manage python project enviroments.
 Please check [Introduction to Conda for (Data) Scientists](https://carpentries-incubator.github.io/introduction-to-conda-for-data-scientists/setup/) to learn more about it.
 Ps. miniconda is the small version of anaconda.

    3. Other ways?
 Please check [The definitive guide to setup my Python workspace](https://medium.com/@henriquebastos/the-definitive-guide-to-setup-my-python-workspace-628d68552e14), by Henrique Bastos.
 Its a great tutorial to config your machine with pyenv, virtualenv ...

       - Install Python3 version of Miniconda  by,
       ```sh
       # On Terminal, type:
       $brew cask install virtualbox